- J. English, M.A., Ph.D. (Toronto), Associate Professor, Teaching Stream

 Students who intend to complete a Women's and Gender Studies program should first take WSTA01H3 and WSTA03H3 in their first year before proceeding to the upper-level courses.

-For updates and detailed information regarding Women's and Gender Studies, please visit the Historical and Cultural Studies website.
+For updates and detailed information regarding Women's and Gender Studies, please visit the Department of Historical and Cultural Studies website.